rayleizhu/BiFormer/README.md

 ## News

+* 2023-03-24: For better readability, BRA and BiFormer-STL has been refactored.
+See [ops/bra_nchw.py](ops/bra_nchw.py) and [models/biformer_stl_nchw.py](models/biformer_stl_nchw.py).
+We still keep the [legacy (and a little bit messy) implementation](ops/bra_legacy.py) for compatiability of previously released checkpoints.

-* 2023-03-18: We are improving the readability and efficiency of [BRA](ops/torch/bra.py), please stay tuned.
+* 2023-03-24: For better memory and computation efficieny, we are diving into the optimization of BRA with CUDA.
+Please stay tuned.
-  * We treasure reproducibility, hence keep the implementation we used during exploration stage.
-It is a little bit messy, as many components/arugments are kept but not used, which may distract you.
-  * To make it more readable and optimization-friendly, we are refactoring the interface.
-This task is expected to be done in two weeks.
-  * After refactoring, we will start optimizing BRA with CUDA to make it more memory and computationally efficient.
-  * Collaborations and contributions are welcome, especially if you are an expert in CUDA/[cutlass](https://github.com/NVIDIA/cutlass).
+  - Collaborations and contributions are welcome, especially if you are an expert in CUDA/[cutlass](https://github.com/NVIDIA/cutlass).
 There is a chance to co-author a paper.

 ## Results and Pre-trained Models